misterjoessef/dotfiles/README.md

 ##### Add Arabic language

 ##### for vs code

 - update the user settings whoami with your username
 - enable custom css and js in the command

+##### if you are using a windows keyboard

+go to system settings > keyboard > keyboard shortcuts > select modifier keys from the left pane > swap option with command and command with option

+#### if you are NOT using aerospace

+go to system settings > desktop & dock > go to the bottom and check "Group Windows By Application"